sypticus/text-generation-webui-helm/README.md

 # Text Generation Webui Helm

-This is a helm chart for the excellent Oobagooba [Text generation web UI](https://github.com/oobabooga/text-generation-webui), which allows you to host your own LLM chatbot using any model, on your own hardward.
+This is a helm chart for the excellent Oobagooba [Text generation web UI](https://github.com/oobabooga/text-generation-webui), which allows you to host your own LLM chatbot using any model, on your own hardware.

 The goal of this Helm chart is to make it easy for anyone with a Kubernetes cluster to quickly and predictably deploy the entire application, including CUDA to utilize GPU resources, with a few config changes and commands.